pjaselin/VTGuardMuseum/README.md

 - thread management

+## Notes
+ - audio files are loaded into memory with pygame, but it might be better to use subprocess calls

 ## How to run Kivy app:
  - SSH into RPi via second computer.
  - Create a new directory: mkdir development